-You must have a CDL to operate:
+You must have a Maine CDL to operate:

-Any single vehicle with a gross vehicle weight rating (GVWR) of 26,001 pounds or more.

-A trailer with a GVWR of more than 10,000 pounds if the gross combination weight rating (GCWR) is 26,001 pounds or more.

-A vehicle designed to transport 16 or more passengers (including the driver).

-Any size vehicle that is used in the transportation of any material that requires hazardous materials placards or any quantity of a material listed as a select agent or toxin in 42 CFR 73.
-Federal regulations through the Department of Homeland Security require a background check and fingerprinting for the Hazardous Materials endorsement.
-Contact your local department of driver licensing for more information.
+- Any single vehicle with a gross vehicle weight rating (GVWR) or registered weight of 26,001 pounds or more. - A trailer with a GVWR or gross weight of more than 10,000 pounds if the gross combination weight rating (GCWR) or registered weight is 26,001 pounds or more. - A vehicle designed to transport 16 or more passengers (including the driver). - Any size vehicle that is used in the transportation of any material that requires hazardous materials placards or any quantity of a material listed as a select agent or toxin in 42 CFR 73.

-(Your state may have additional definitions of CMVs.)
+State's may have additional definitions of CMVs.
+The Maine license classification definitions are outlined in the preface of this manual.